auth0/auth0-angular/FAQ.md

 }
 ```

-To force refreshing the token, you can bypass our internal cache by setting `ignoreCache` to true when calling `getTokenSilently`:
+To force refreshing the token, you can bypass our internal cache by setting `ignoreCache` to true when calling `getAccessTokenSilently`:

 ```ts
 import { Component, OnInit } from '@angular/core';